Foodscaping provides front-door access to the most nutritious, best tasting fruits and vegetables possible

 With the start of the new year and health-related resolutions on the minds of many, we thought it would be timely to consider dieting trends and how foodscaping enables healthy living.

 Every year U.S. News releases a fresh batch of diet ratings produced by their expert panel of registered dietitians and researchers.
-Click here to read last Thursdays article on what makes a healthy diet.
+Click here to read this year’s article on what makes a healthy diet.
 Here’s our takeaways:

 Top overall diets for health and weight loss are plant-based

 The one common theme across all of U.S. News’s Best Diets is that they are ‘plant-based’.
 Diets that are primarily plant-based feature meals that revolve around fruits and vegetables.
 Top diets included the Mediterranean Diet, DASH Diet, and the Flexitarian Diet.